Igorlozko/project-rain-blog/_posts/2024-01-21-digital-rain-cpp.md

 ## Design and Test

+### Design Overview

+The DigitalRain class is designed to simulate a digital rain effect similar to the one seen in "The Matrix" movie.
+It utilizes a grid-based approach to represent the characters falling down the screen.
+The design includes the following key components:

+Grid Representation: The rain effect is modeled using a grid, where each cell corresponds to a character position on the screen.
+The grid is represented using a two-dimensional vector of characters.

+Random Raindrops Generation: Raindrops are randomly generated at the top of the screen with a specified frequency.
+When a raindrop is generated, a random character from a specified ASCII range is assigned to it.

+Vertical Displacement: Each raindrop has a vertical displacement value, which determines how far down the screen it has moved.
+This allows for the simulation of raindrops falling at different speeds.

+Rendering and Animation: The raindrops are rendered on the screen using ANSI escape codes to control the cursor position and color.
+The animation is achieved by continuously updating the grid and shifting characters downward.

 ### Planning

 I adopted an object-oriented approach to encapsulate the Digital Rain simulation's components, including the grid layout, raindrop behaviour, and rendering mechanism.
 I designed classes to represent the simulation and individual raindrops, ensuring modularity and extensibility.
 This involved defining clear interfaces and data structures to facilitate seamless interaction between components.